Exploring the Dark Energy Equation of State with JWST: Results and discussions

-The favored parameter space for various choices of star formation efficiencies are presented in Fig.~\ref{fig: contour} (red regions), in comparison to the constraints from the CMB and Weak Lensing data (green regions), and the Hubble diagram of quasars (QSO) and SN Ia (blue regions) \cite{risaliti2019cosmological}.
-In our work, we only consider the case of $w(a)<0$ for the reason that dark energy behaved similarly to matter or radiation in the early universe when $w(a)\geq 0$.
+The favored parameter space of $w_a$--$w_0$ obtained by fitting JWST data (red regions) is presented in Fig.~\ref{fig: contour}.
+For comparison, the constraints from the CMB and Weak Lensing data (green regions), and the Hubble diagram of quasars (QSO) and SN Ia (blue regions), all sourced from Ref. \cite{risaliti2019cosmological}, are also displayed in Fig.~\ref{fig: contour}.
+We explore three distinct star formation efficiencies: $\epsilon=0.1, 0.32$ and $0.5$.
+In our work, we only consider the case of $w(z)<0$ for the reason that dark energy behaved similarly to matter or radiation in the early universe when $w(z)\geq 0$.
+Additionally, the scenario of $w_0<-1/(1-\Omega_{\rm m})$ within the CPL parameterization may also be considered unphysical, as it could lead to a turning point in $H(z)$, which is regarded as an exotic feature in cosmology \cite{colgain2021critique}.
 With a conservative value of $\epsilon=0.1$, the parameters favored by JWST data have effectively ruled out by other cosmological observations.
-For $\epsilon=0.32$, the JWST observations have excluded a significant portion of the parameter space of the CPL parameterization.
+For $\epsilon=0.32$, the JWST observations have excluded a significant portion of the parameter space for the CPL parameterization.
 However, there are still small regions of parameter space consistent with other observed cosmological observations.
 Nevertheless, for $\epsilon=0.5$, it is noteworthy that there is a large parameter space that can simultaneously interpret JWST and other cosmological observations.

 Based solely upon the JWST observations, the $\chi^2$ distribution of the star formation efficiency $\epsilon$ is presented for both the $\Lambda$CDM model and the CPL parameterization, as depicted in Fig.~\ref{fig:epsilon}.
-It becomes evident that the $\Lambda$CDM model faces challenges in reconciling with the JWST observations, primarily due to its demand for an impractical star formation efficiency $\epsilon$, surpassing the upper limit observed $\epsilon \approx 0.2$--$0.4$ based on previous studies \cite{behroozi2013average,behroozi2019universemachine}.
-Conversely, the CPL parameterization demonstrates its capacity to effectively account for the JWST observations by accommodating star formation efficiencies $\epsilon$ that are reasonably higher than 0.05, with a confidence level of $95\%$.
+It becomes evident that the $\Lambda$CDM model faces challenges in reconciling with the JWST observations, primarily due to its demand for an impractical star formation efficiency $\epsilon$, surpassing the upper limit of $\epsilon \approx 0.2$--$0.4$ based on previous studies \cite{behroozi2013average,behroozi2019universemachine} .
+However, as shown in Fig.~\ref{fig:epsilon}, the distribution of $\chi^2$ in the CPL parameterization demenstrates a lower limit of $\epsilon=0.05$ at a $3\sigma$ cofidence level.
 This finding indicates that the CPL parameterization allows for lower star formation efficiencies compared to the $\Lambda$CDM model, making it a more feasible and statistically supported model in light of the JWST data.